Estate Planning for a Child with Special Needs: Protecting Their Future in 2026

 3. Draft a "Letter of Intent"

-This is a non-legal roadmap for future caregivers.
-It includes your child’s medical history, daily habits, and your vision for their life.
-It ensures continuity of care when you are no longer there to provide it.
+This is a non-legal, highly practical roadmap for future caregivers.
+It includes your child’s detailed medical history, daily routines, sensory preferences, and your long-term vision for their life.
+It ensures true continuity of care when you are no longer there to provide it.
+You can browse more structural requirements on our Frequently Asked Questions dashboard.

 Start Your Special Needs Plan in Central Florida